jiaming2012/metatrader-advance-architecture/source/_posts/functional-test.md

       at Context.<anonymous> (test/functional.js:27:12)
 ```
 The second test fails!
-Our algo is not closing the original trade when the price recrosses the resistance line.
-Lets fix that:
+Our algo is not closing the original trade when the price recrosses the resistance line!
+This brings up two important points:
+1. We need more precise events:
+  1. 'CUSTOM_CHARTEVENT_RESISTANCE_LINE_CROSSED_FROM_BELOW'
+  2. 'CUSTOM_CHARTEVENT_RESISTANCE_LINE_CROSSED_FROM_ABOVE'
+  3. 'CUSTOM_CHARTEVENT_SUPPORT_LINE_CROSSED_FROM_BELOW'
+  4. 'CUSTOM_CHARTEVENT_SUPPORT_LINE_CROSSED_FROM_ABOVE'

+2. Naively, because of the underlying assumption that a price crosses above means price is actually above the line is false.
+Have we tested this assumption in MT5, it could have been detected early.
+We cannot blindly trust our MT5 events.